Honda Passport Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Honda Passport are $1,326 a year for full coverage.
-Comprehensive insurance costs approximately $282 each year, collision costs $524, and liability is $384.
-Liability-only coverage costs around $432 a year, with high-risk coverage costing $2,876 or more.
-Teen drivers receive the highest rates at $4,920 a year or more.
+U.S. average insurance rates for a Honda Passport are $1,326 a year including full coverage.
+Comprehensive insurance costs an estimated $282 each year, collision insurance costs $524, and liability costs around $384.
+Liability-only coverage costs as low as $432 a year, and high-risk coverage costs $2,876 or more.
+16-year-old drivers pay the highest rates at up to $4,920 a year.

 Average premium for full coverage: $1,326

-Rate estimates include $500 deductible amounts, bodily injury liability limits of 30/60, and includes medical and UM/UIM coverage.
-Rates are averaged for all states and Passport models.
+These estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
+Estimates are averaged for all 50 U.S. states and Passport models.

-For the average 40-year-old driver, prices range go from the low end price of $432 for just liability insurance to a high rate of $2,876 for a driver who has had serious violations or accidents.
+For the normal driver, Honda Passport insurance prices range from as low as $432 for your basic liability-only policy to a high rate of $2,876 for a driver who has had serious violations or accidents.

 Use the form below to get customized rates for your location.